-3.3 Duplication and movement of boards

-(a) Wherever possible boards will be duplicated more than once so that boards are not transferred from the Open Room to the Closed Room or vice-versa.
-(See also Rule C3 - Fouled Boards.)

-(b) When it is not possible for the boards to be twice duplicated the following provisions will apply:
+- 3.3 Duplication and movement of boards - (a) Wherever possible boards will be duplicated more than once so that the Open Room and the Closed Room may play different sets.
+(And see Rule C3 Fouled Boards) - (b) When it is not possible for the boards to be twice duplicated the following provisions will apply:

-The tables will be numbered in a logical manner so that it is easy to identify corresponding tables in the Open and Closed Rooms.
-Similarly the boards will be clearly labelled so that they correspond to a particular pair of tables (one in the Open Room and one in the Closed Room).
+The tables will be numbered in a logical manner so that it is easy to identify corresponding tables (one in the Open and one in the Closed Room).
+Similarly the boards will be clearly labelled so they correspond to a particular pair of tables (one in the Open Room and one in the Closed Room).